 No cure is available for Hunter syndrome.
 The most severe cases can be life-threatening, with life expectancy typically between 10 years and 20 years.
 People with mild cases of the disease typically live longer into adulthood.

 For many people, treatments including medicines, physical therapy and surgery can help manage the challenges the disease presents and improve quality of life.

-Contact your doctor if your child begins showing signs and symptoms of Hunter syndrome or experiences developmental delays.
+Contact your child’s provider if they begin showing signs and symptoms of Hunter syndrome or experiencing developmental delays.
 Early treatment can help prevent permanent organ and tissue damage.

-If your child has Hunter syndrome, you may want to ask your doctor:
+If your child has Hunter syndrome, you may want to ask their provider:

 Hunter syndrome and Hurler syndrome are both lysosomal storage disorders within a group of diseases called mucopolysaccharidoses.